 The Care Coordinator is key to supporting the member's needs across the continuum of care by leveraging member involvement, Blue Plus and County case management, and program referral processes.
-The Care Coordinator works closely with both the member, via face-to-face meetings, phone contact, and written communication and with other members of the Interdisciplinary Care Team (ICT).
+The Care Coordinator works closely with both the member, via in-person meetings, phone contact, and written communication and with other members of the Interdisciplinary Care Team (ICT).
 The ICT is unique to each member's specific needs, but at a minimum consists of the member and/or a family designated representative, and healthcare provider.
-This team ensures development of an individualized holistic plan of care that is member centric.
+This team ensures the development of an individualized holistic plan of care that is member centric.

 The Care Coordinator conducts the initial assessment, and periodic re-assessment as necessary, of supports and services based on the member's strengths, needs, choices and preferences in life domain areas.
-It is the Care Coordinator's responsibility to arrange and/or coordinate the provision of all Medicare and Medicaid funded preventive, routine, specialty, and long-term care supports and services as identified in the Enrollee's Care Plan/MnC Support Plan whether authorized by the Care Coordinator, County, or Blue Plus.
+It is the Care Coordinator's responsibility to arrange and/or coordinate the provision of all Medicare and Medicaid funded preventive, routine, specialty, and long-term care supports and services as identified in the Enrollee's Support Plan whether authorized by the Care Coordinator, County, or Blue Plus.
 The Care Coordinator is expected to work closely with other Case Managers and agencies involved with the MSHO/MSC+ member.
-To do this, they must collect, review, and coordinate the Blue Plus Care Plan/MnC support plan with other member care plans/MnC support plan, as appropriate (i.e., hospice care plans/support plan and/or home care agency's care plans/support plan, etc.).
+To do this, they must collect, review, and coordinate the Blue Plus Support Plan with other member care plans, as appropriate (i.e., hospice and/or home care agency's care plan, etc.).
 This includes documentation of all paid services authorized through Blue Plus and other HCBS waivers and non-paid informal services.
-The member's Care Plan/MnC support plan should be routinely updated, as needed, to reflect changes in the member's condition and corresponding services and supports.
+The member's Support Plan should be routinely updated, as needed, to reflect changes in the member's condition and corresponding services and supports.
 The Care Coordinator must also ensure access to an adequate range of choices for each member by helping the member identify culturally sensitive supports and services.
 Care Coordinators must also arrange for interpreter services if needed.